lgpcappiello/lgpcappiello.github.io/teaching/stat100a/labs.md

 R is already installed on the lab computers.
 There should be an R icon on the Desktop (it may be labeled R x64 3.2.5 or something similar).
 You may also use RStudio, a useful GUI for working with R. We will work directly in the R Console, which will appear when you open R or RStudio.

+Alternately, open up a web browser and navigate to <a href="https://rstudio.cloud/projects" target="blank">rstudio.cloud/projects</a>.
+This is an online version of RStudio.
+You will need to create a (free) account to use this website, but this will allow you to save your work in the cloud.
+If you are having any issues using R or RStudio on the lab computers, this should fix those issues.
+To access the RStudio console, click on "new project" or click on one of your existing projects to continue working.

 If you want to spend time working with R at home, you may <a href="https://www.r-project.org/" target="blank">download R here</a>.
 You may also want to <a href="https://www.rstudio.com/" target="blank">download RStudio</a>.

 ## Accessing Labs